AnshMurarka/News-article-sentiment-analysis/README.md

-# News-article-sentiment-and-emotion-analysis
+# News-article-sentiment-analysis
-This Python-based project performs sentiment and emotion analysis on news articles fetched from the web.
+This Python-based project performs sentiment analysis on news articles fetched from the web.

 The project processes the article's text, **extracts emotions using the NRC Emotion Lexicon, performs sentiment analysis using VADER, and visualizes the emotion distribution through a bar chart**.